Data Mining-Based Cislunar Escape-Family Analysis in The Multi-Body Models: Results and Discussion

 \subsection{Effects of The Solar Gravity Perturbation}

-In the above discussion, we perform a comprehensive analysis on escape families in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP.
-In this subsection, we summarize the effects of the solar gravity perturbation for the considered cases in this paper as follows: \begin{enumerate} \item \textit{Number of Escape Trajectories}: According to Table \ref{tab1}, the introduction of the solar gravity perturbation cause an increase of the number of escape trajectories for all three cases, i.e., escape trajectories with one LGA, two LGAs, and three LGAs.
+In the above discussion, we perform a systematic analysis on escape families in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP.
+In this subsection, we summarize the effects of the solar gravity perturbation for the considered cases in this paper as follows: \begin{enumerate}[label=(\arabic*)] \item \textit{Number of Escape Trajectories}: According to Table \ref{tab1}, the introduction of the solar gravity perturbation cause an increase of the number of escape trajectories for all three cases, i.e., escape trajectories with one LGA (797197 vs. 1280411 ($\theta_{\text{S}i}=0\text{ }\deg$) and 797197 vs. 1058458 ($\theta_{\text{S}i}=90\text{ }\deg$)), two LGAs (68151 vs. 75521 ($\theta_{\text{S}i}=0\text{ }\deg$) and 68151 vs. 85963 ($\theta_{\text{S}i}=90\text{ }\deg$)), and three LGAs ($\theta_{\text{S}i}=90\text{ }\deg$)), two LGAs (622 vs. 1075 ($\theta_{\text{S}i}=0\text{ }\deg$) and 622 vs. 954 ($\theta_{\text{S}i}=90\text{ }\deg$)).
 Generally, the solar gravity perturbation facilitates the escape from the Earth-Moon system.
-In particular, for three main families (Family I, Family II, and Families III+IV) of escape trajectories with one LGA, the solar gravity perturbation causes an increase of number of escape trajectories for Families I and II.
-Considering Families III+IV, when $\theta_{\text{S}i}=0\text{ }\deg$, the number of escape trajectories (168623) is comparable that in the Earth-Moon PCR3BP (172244); when $\theta_{\text{S}i}=90\text{ }\deg$, an obvious increase in the number of escape trajectories (192162) can be observed. \item \textit{Escape Families}: The solar gravity perturbation causes the emergence and disappearance of escape families.
+In particular, for three main families (Family I, Family II, and Families III+IV) of escape trajectories with one LGA, the solar gravity perturbation causes an increase of number of escape trajectories for Families I and II (262375 vs. 475599 ($\theta_{\text{S}i}=90\text{ }\deg$) and 262375 vs. 437203 ($\theta_{\text{S}i}=90\text{ }\deg$) for Family I, 174527 vs. 244994 ($\theta_{\text{S}i}=0\text{ }\deg$) and 174527 vs. 262830 ($\theta_{\text{S}i}=90\text{ }\deg$) for Family II).
+Considering Families III+IV, when $\theta_{\text{S}i}=0\text{ }\deg$, the number of escape trajectories (168328) is comparable that in the Earth-Moon PCR3BP (171898); when $\theta_{\text{S}i}=90\text{ }\deg$, an obvious increase in the number of escape trajectories (191757) can be observed. \item \textit{Escape Families}: The solar gravity perturbation causes the emergence and disappearance of escape families.
 New generated escape families compared to the Earth-Moon PCR3BP involves Families XX and XXI ($\theta_{\text{S}i}=0\text{ }\deg$), and Families XXII, XXIII, XXIV, and XXV ($\theta_{\text{S}i}=90\text{ }\deg$).
 Disappeared families involve Families XI, XVI, and XIX ($\theta_{\text{S}i}=0\text{ }\deg$), and Family XVIII ($\theta_{\text{S}i}=90\text{ }\deg$). \item \textit{Variation in} $E$: Unlike the value of $E$ remaining constant approximately after the LGA in the Earth-Moon PCR3BP, when considering the solar gravity perturbation, an obvious increase/decrease of $E$ can be observed after the LGA.
 A typical example can be found in the time history of $E$ of Families XVI and XVII when $\theta_{\text{S}i}=90\text{ }\deg$. \item \textit{Transfer Characteristics}: Comparing the escape trajectories with the minimum $\Delta v_i$ for the considered three cases (i.e., the Earth-Moon PCR3BP, the Sun-Earth/Moon PBCR4BP ($\theta_{\text{S}i}=0\text{ }\deg$), and the Sun-Earth/Moon PBCR4BP ($\theta_{\text{S}i}=90\text{ }\deg$)), the solar gravity perturbation shows a limited role in effectively reducing $\Delta v_i$. \end{enumerate}